dogeystamp/geode-piano/README.md

 ## wiring

-**Ensure all wires are well plugged in every time you use this circuit.**
+**Ensure all wires, especially GND and power wires, are well plugged in every time you use this circuit.**

 ### rails